Different ways to invest in shares

 risks of each option and decide which method suits your needs.

 You can buy individual shares through a full service broker, an

 online trading account or from the company itself when it offers

-shares through a public float.
+shares through an initial public

 You have control over the shares you buy and sell.
 However you

 must be prepared to put in the time and effort to track their

 performance and watch the market to make your own buy or sell